 Philosophy of Ministry

-Spiritual Transformation: Faith in Jesus Christ is dynamic, generative, and transformative.
+Faith in Jesus Christ is dynamic, generative, and transformative.
 Christians are learners who grow through change.
 Learning is a spiritual discovery process growing in and out of a shared commitment to the Lordship of Jesus Christ, and mutual submission under God’s Word, His Holy Spirit, and His people.

-Re-presenting Christ: making Christ the focus of all we do.
+We make Christ the focus of all we do.
 Hearing, discerning and pointing to Christ and then getting out of the way.

-Servanthood: embracing the cross, serving with humility, considering the needs of others before our own.
+We embrace the cross, serving with humility, considering the needs of others before our own.

-Interdependent Teamwork: working as a collaborative team using diverse, interdependent gifts.
+We work as a collaborative team using diverse, interdependent gifts.
 Mutual submission and accountability in team ministry is the biblical ideal for leadership.

-Authentic Communication: speaking the truth in love, describing what is possible through the death and resurrection of Jesus Christ.
+We speak the truth in love, describing what is possible through the death and resurrection of Jesus Christ.